suno-ai/bark/README.md

 ## ❓ FAQ

 #### How do I specify where models are downloaded and cached?
-* Bark uses Hugging face to download and store models.
+* Bark uses Hugging Face to download and store models.
 You can see find more info [here](https://huggingface.co/docs/huggingface_hub/package_reference/environment_variables#hfhome).

 #### Bark's generations sometimes differ from my prompts.
 What's happening?